msabramo/Append-to-nvALT-journal.alfredextension/README.md

 [nvALT](http://brettterpstra.com/project/nvalt/)

 I have this extension mapped to the keyword "nj" (for "nvALT Journal").
-I activate Alfred and type "nj <text>" and the extension automatically opens up nvALT and makes sure that there's a note with the current date in the form "YYYY-mm-dd" and then appends my text to the end of the note with a 24 hour timestamp in front of it.
+I activate Alfred and type "nj &lt;text&gt;" and the extension automatically opens up nvALT and makes sure that there's a note with the current date in the form "YYYY-mm-dd" and then appends my text to the end of the note with a 24 hour timestamp in front of it.
 It then